Ceconomy: History

 In March 2016, Metro announced a comprehensive reorganization of its business units.
 Wholesale and food retailing were to be continued separately from the consumer electronics centers.
 For Cash & Carry and Real, the company wanted to retain the "Metro" name.
 MediaMarkt and Saturn were henceforth to be managed under the umbrella of "Ceconomy".
 The reorganization was completed in July 2017.
 Since then, Ceconomy and Metro have functioned as independent sister companies.
 Both entities maintained their listing on the stock exchange.

 Ceconomy started as a leading European electronics retailer.
 To build on this position, the company focused on diversifying and internationalizing its activities.
 Examples include the acquisition of a majority stake in Deutsche Technikberatung and a minority stake in French electronics retailer Fnac Darty.

 In response to increased competition in retail, Ceconomy developed closer cooperation with Fnac Darty and M.video, but did not realize those plans.
 The Fnac Darty affiliation caused conflict with MediaMarkt co-founder Erich Kellerhals.
 There was a controversy between Ceconomy and Convergenta over the company's strategy and board appointments, which ended in 2020.

 The MediaMarkt Tech Villiage Hamburg store is the largest contiguous electronics store in Europe, covering an area of 15,000 square meters over 5 floors.

-In July 2025, Chinese e-commerce company JD.com agreed to acquire Ceconomy for 2.2 billion.
+In July 2025, Chinese e-commerce company JD.com agreed to acquire Ceconomy for 2.2 billion..
+The Bundeskartellamt (Federal Cartel Office of Germany) assessed in September 2025 that the competitive effects of a proposed merger were negligible and cleared the acquisition.
+The merger is pending as in May 2026 the Directorate-General for Competition of the European Commission started own proceedings regarding subsidies under the foreign trade law.